 For too long, the entertainment industry has intentionally covered-up the sexual abuse of children and adults.
 From models, actors, and musicians to executive assistants and designers, workers in the entertainment industry have been abused and silenced by powerful, high-ranking professionals.

-Survivors no longer have to stay silent.
+Survivors no longer have to stay silent about the abuse they experienced in the entertainment industry.
 It’s time to pave pathways of power for survivors.
 It’s time to transform laws and social attitudes.
+It’s time to bring to light the culture of sexual harassment and sexual assault that still remains hidden in Hollywood.
 It’s time to cleanse the entertainment industry of sexual predators and those who cover up their crimes.

 Aspiring talent and management professionals are abused & coerced into silence.

 Corporate predators and complicit HR teams damage lives and alienate women from positions of power.

 Music fans are abused at concerts and tours and are groomed on an ongoing basis.

 Children and vulnerable adults are targeted, drugged, and sexually assaulted, in private or group settings.
 They may be manipulated into longer-term abuse

 Young ambitious professionals are coerced into silence